 Do you offer engineering/production separately?

 Yes.
 For smaller sessions it's fine to combine the roles of producer and engineer, but for larger sessions it is often advantageous to call on two pairs of ears in the control room.

-If you have a producer in mind, Eastwood Records can provide a recording engineer for the session who will take care of the equipment, mic placement and achieving the desired balance.
+If you have a producer in mind, Eastwood Records can provide a recording engineer for the session to take care of equipment, mic placement and achieving the desired balance.
 We can engineer sessions on location, in the studio and as live captures.

 For projects where you have already sorted an engineer or studio, we can provide a producer who will direct the smooth running of a session.
 Click here to read more about production.